bids-standard/BEP028_BIDSprov/how-to-encode.md

 Either you are a software developper, a researcher striving for reproducible science, or anyone working in the neuro-imaging field and willing to use BIDS-prov, at some point you might be asking yourself the following question :

-> What is the right way to represent my workflow given in the philosophy of BIDS-prov ?
+> What is the right way to represent my workflow in the philosophy of BIDS-prov ?

 This set of examples will give you an overview the the typical cases and how to apply BIDS-prov concepts !